Back to Blog

 • Exclusive menu items: Certain dishes or combos available only through the app

-• App-only pricing: Prices 5-10% lower than aggregator prices (you can afford this given the commission savings)
+• App-only pricing: Prices 5-10% lower than aggregator prices.
+You can afford this given the commission savings.

-• Gamification: Streak rewards (order 3 weeks in a row, get a free dessert), spin-the-wheel offers, scratch cards
+• Gamification: Streak rewards (order 3 weeks in a row, get a free dessert), spin-the-wheel offers, and scratch cards

 The Indian Market Opportunity